-In the 1998 romantic drama Hope Floats, Sandra Bullock played Birdee Pruitt, a woman who’s publicly humiliated on national TV when her best friend announces she’s having an affair with Birdee’s husband.
-Birdee takes her young daughter Bernice and flees Chicago, returning to her mother’s house in a small Texas town.
+In the 1998 romantic drama Hope Floats, Sandra Bullock plays Birdee Pruitt, a woman who learns on a national talk show that her best friend has been having an affair with her husband.

-Gena Rowlands was perfectly cast as Birdee’s eccentric mother Ramona.
-She’s one of my favorite characters in the movie.
+Gena Rowlands was perfectly cast as Birdee’s eccentric mother Ramona:

 Here she is on the front porch with some of her grandmother’s many stuffed animals: